khulnasoft/AiKit/docs/overview/related_work.rst

 Each of these groups within the ML stack has it's own sub-section, linked below, within which we discuss various related projects which operate at that particular level within the stack.

-We then compare Ivy to some other ML-unifying companies which are working on very important problems and are helping to unify the lower levels of the ML stack.
+We then compare Aikit to some other ML-unifying companies which are working on very important problems and are helping to unify the lower levels of the ML stack.
-We see these efforts as being very complimentary to Ivy's vision for high level unification.
+We see these efforts as being very complimentary to Aikit's vision for high level unification.

-Finally, we discuss how Ivy compares to each of these important works at all levels within the ML stack.
+Finally, we discuss how Aikit compares to each of these important works at all levels within the ML stack.

 | (a) `RWorks API Standards`_ 🤝🏽